LET THERE BE LIGHT

 The agony of veterans returning from World War II was not something that made for feature films.
 In fact, the first one that I can think of that touched on the post-war lives of WWII veterans was The Best Years of Our Lives.
 Even in that film, there was a layer of romanticism that made its still jarring images of disabled veterans palatable.

-Walter Huston's distinct voice narrates Let There Be Light, starting from when the soldiers and sailors return from the front.
-In a prologue we learn that 20% of casualties are neuropsychiatric (read: mental), and that with hypnosis and narcosynthesis (a fancy way of saying 'using drugs to create a hypnotic state) there is a concerted efforts to cure those suffering from 'shell-shock' (what would now be termed 'post-traumatic stress disorder').
-We begin by looking at the 'casualties of the spirit', seeing the various men interviewed by psychiatrists.
+Walter Huston's distinct voice narrates Let There Be Light.
+We start from when the soldiers and sailors return from the front.
+In a prologue we learn that 20% of casualties are neuropsychiatric (read: mental).
+With hypnosis and narcosynthesis (using drugs to create a hypnotic state), there is a concerted efforts to cure those suffering from what is now termed "post-traumatic stress disorder" but was then called "shellshock".

-The interviews are sparse, with only the interviewer and subject (along with the cameras, which the men had been told on arrival to pay no mind to, as they were merely chronicling their experiences).
+That would be the traditional narrative of men coming back from war, to just take it and move on.
+Sometimes that isn't possible, not without great injury to themselves, and perhaps to others.
 Even though the film was made in 1946 (curiously the same year The Best Years of Our Lives was released), the sight of these young men is still at times agonizing.

 They are all soft-spoken, almost hushed in how they speak.
 They talk about the dreams they have, seeing others die, and one breaks down in tears, apologizing for it.
 They are all troubled men, frightened even, by their experiences in conflict, which life did not prepare them for.